In this article, I want to talk about what is food science, how to become a food scientist, and why it’s one of the best fields of study in the world.

 Most curriculums offer a buffet of professions including Quality Assurance, Food Safety, Sensory Analysis, Food Chemistry, Food Analysis, Food Law, Food Engineering, Packaging, Processing, and Product Development.
 Each one of these subjects act as kind of job orientation and throughout your food career, you can kind of choose which subject you would like to follow.
 For example, you can choose to be Quality Assurance Manager, a Sensory Scientist, a Flavor Chemist, or a Product Developer all with a BS degree.

 So some of these sound weird, right?

 Let me explain some examples of the subjects the universities teach.
 We also have interviews with people on all of these subjects on our podcast:

 Quality Assurance: Where we make sure that the processes and ingredients we use to make food are in compliance with the government and with the consumer.
 You will learn what’s really needed in the food industry to make sure your food is consistent and edible.

 Sensory Analysis: Literally a class where you eat things all day.
-Applying statistics, you will learn about how to find if results between two to ten things are significant or not.
+Applying statistics, you will learn about how to find if results between different tasting products are significant or not.
 We use sensory analysis a lot in the food industry because people have to actually like the taste of the food that is being sold.
 We also use sensory to replace ingredients, for example, if this organic version can match the original version, or if this new flavor is better than this old one.